 Cyber security is now a business-critical concern.
 But how much does it cost, and how much should you invest to protect your company?

 How much does cyber security cost?
-It’s a challenging question because there are so many different variables that go into it.
+It’s a challenging question because so many different variables go into it.
 Including the size of your company, what industry you are in, your risk appetite, and something many companies seldom factor in; the customer’s expectations.

 In addition, there is a good chance if I asked you what you are paying right now for cyber-security, you wouldn’t have an exact number in your head.
 This is not unusual because cyber security cost is usually not a board room discussion.